rlivings39/learning-ai/coursera-ai-courses/machine-learning/README.md

 Some ML libraries may use the normal equation in the backend to solve in the background.

+## Feature scaling to make gradient descent work better

+Suppose we model a house price in terms w/ parameters of size in sq ft and number of bedrooms.
+For typical houses the size ranges from 300-2000 or more and bedrooms ranges between 0 and 5.

+Having a situation where you have one large value and range feature and another small value and small range feature causes an imbalance.
+Small changes in the larger feature can result in large changes to the cost whereas larger changes to the smaller feature result in smaller cost changes.
+I.e. the contour plot will have ellipses with fairly high eccentricity.

+With this, gradient descent may bounce around before finding a global minimum because of the extra sensitivity along the large feature dimension.

+You can scale your features to have similar ranges to improve gradient descent.

+One way to scale features is to simply divide them by the maximum.
+You can also perform **mean normalization** to center them around zero.
+To perform this scaling and shifting you can compute `x_normal = (x - x_mean) / (x_max - x_min)`

+That'll put the data close to the range `[-1, 1]`.

+**z-score** normalization leverages the standard deviation to normalize `x_normal = (x - x_mean) / (x_stddev)` where `x_stddev` is the standard deviation of the feature `x`.

+A goal is to rescale so features are close to the range `[-1, 1]`.
+They don't have to be exact, close is good enough.

+There is rarely harm to using feature scaling, so erroring on the side of using it is preferable.

+### Checking for gradient descent convergence

+Plotting a **learning curve** with the number of iterations on the x axis and cost on the y axis can help you see how the computation is converging.

+In addition, you can use an automatic convergence test in your gradient descent algorithm by setting a small threshold.
+Andrew says that choosing the right threshold can be hard so he often uses learning curves.

+### Choosing an appropriate learning rate

+**Resource** The [feature scaling and learning rate lab](coursera-ai-courses/machine-learning/week2-labs/C1_W2_Lab03_Feature_Scaling_and_Learning_Rate_Soln.ipynb) does an excellent job of demonstrating the ideas discussed here.

+If the cost is oscillating between increasing and decreasing this could mean you've got a bug in your implementation or that the learning rate is too large.
+If the learning rate is far too large the cost may just increase forever leading to divergence.

+With a small enough learning rate the cost should decrease on every iteration.
+As a debugging step, just set the learning rate to a tiny number and ensure that the cost decreases.
+If that fails, you've likely got a bug.

+Using a learning rate that's too small can cause slow convergence.
+Trying a range of values like 0.001, 0.01, 0.1, 1, etc, running gradient descent for a few steps, plot the cost, and see what's reasonable.

+Andrew tries successively tripling the learning rate to find values that are too small and too large.
+Then pick a learning rate that's close to the largest sane value.

+When implementing feature scaling, you must store the scaling parameters (e.g. min, max, mean, stddev) so that they can be used during prediction.

 ## Glossary and notation

 * **Training set / training data** Data used to train the model